sageexplorer/android/README.md

 Android app for CSUF class project
-Please edit this file to if you need some practice to push, pull files for git hub
+Please edit this file to if you need some practice to push, pull files from github